joncady/stream-dashboard/README.md

 Stream dashboard for Super Smash Bros.
 Ultimate!
-Helps with streaming with smashgg integration.
+Helps with streaming with startgg integration.